Elmer H. Violette: Political career

 By 1972, Violette had again set his sights on Washington, and Edmund Muskie encouraged him to run for the Senate again against an increasingly weakened Margaret Chase Smith.
-However, when Congressman William Hathaway entered the race, Violette instead ran for Hathaway’s open House seat in Maine's 2nd congressional district, easily winning the primary with 78% of the vote.
-Violette was seen as a strong candidate, but his Republican oppnent, William Cohen, employed novel tactics in the race, such as walking across the entire congressional district during the summer, when most candidates campaigned lightly or not at all.
-Violette’s slogan in the campaign was “Elmer Violette: Put His Experience to Work for You,” and the Portland Press Herald said of him that “There is no man better liked and respected in the Maine Legislature among both Republicans and Democrats than Elmer Violette.”
+However, when Congressman William Hathaway entered the race, Violette instead ran for Hathaway's open House seat in Maine's 2nd congressional district, easily winning the primary with 78% of the vote.
+Violette was seen as a strong candidate, but his Republican opponent, William Cohen, employed novel tactics in the race, such as walking across the entire congressional district during the summer, when most candidates campaigned lightly or not at all.
+Violette's slogan in the campaign was “Elmer Violette: Put His Experience to Work for You,” and the Portland Press Herald said of him that “There is no man better liked and respected in the Maine Legislature among both Republicans and Democrats than Elmer Violette.”
 Despite his personal popularity, he was defeated by Cohen in the November election, winning 46 percent of the vote.
 Violette left the election in a sour mood, blaming his loss on poor management of his own campaign, misinformation pushed by Cohen's campaign, and a wide fundraising gap between the two candidates.

 After his defeat, he was approached by Governor Kenneth M. Curtis, who offered him a choice between an appointment to the Maine Superior Court or the Maine Supreme Court.
 Violette chose the former over the latter because the governor's council would not elevate someone to the Supreme Court without any experience on the Superior Court.
 During his tenure, he clashed with Maine's public utilities commission over regulatory policy.
 He served there for a total of eight years until Governor Joseph E. Brennan elevated him to the Maine Supreme Court, where he would serve from 1981 until his retirement in 1986.

 Violette's son, Paul Elmer Violette, also served in the Maine Legislature for five terms, including three in the Senate and one as Senate Majority Leader from 1985 to 1986.
 However, he was later sent to prison for embezzling $430,000 from the Maine Turnpike Authority while he headed the quasi-state agency.

 Later life and death

 Violette retired from the Maine Supreme Court on August 1, 1986 and returned to private life.
-He died on June 18, 2000, at Cary Medical Center in Caribou, following a car accident 10 days earlier.
+He died on June 18, 2000, at the age of 79 at the Cary Medical Center in Caribou, following a car accident 10 days earlier.
 He was interred in his hometown of Van Buren, Maine.